d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

     return new_params
 ```

-Let us try it out by copying the model parameters to one GPU.
+Let's try it out by copying the model parameters to one GPU.

 ```{.python .input}
 #@tab all